Ruzsel/retail-sales-data-analyst-portfolio/README.md

 - Trend and contribution analysis
 - Customer cohort and retention insights

-Dashboard screenshots are available in the `/dashboard` folder.
+Dashboard and screenshots are available in the `/dashboard` folder.

 ---